AlibabaCloudDocs/cdn/intl.en-US/Service Management/Log Management/Download logs.md

 Instructions for using the log download function:

--   Logs are generated four hours later.
-During peak hours, logs are generated four to eight hours later.
+-   The typical latency to ingest log data is within 24 hours.
+However, it may also exceed 24 hours.
 You can query the generated log files in the Log Management module.
 -   Log files are generated once every hour.
 The log files are segmented based on the number of logs generated during the hour they were generated.
 -   You can download all logs generated in the last month.
 -   Naming convention: CDNDomain\_Year\_Month\_Date\_StartTime\_EndTime Example: www.test.com\_2018\_10\_30\_000000\_010000.gz